 Largely under Albany control, not a single local elected official raised a finger to stop RIOC’s negligence, incompetence and revenge-seeking.
 In fact, each leans on Albany for political backing, and none represents constituents first.

 Stress calls out weaknesses, and ours are glaring.

-Finally, that extends to RIOC’s neglectful board.
+Finally, that extends to RIOC’s negligent board.
 Fiduciary responsibility for overseeing the agency’s operations is nonexistent.

-Three sat through the biggest RIOC scandal, unanimous, one and all, and show no remorse or even learning from the experience.
+Three sat through the first big RIOC scandal, unanimous, one and all, and show no remorse or even learning from the experience.

 Where oh where is the Inspector General today?

 More from Assorted Ideas, Large & Small

 - From Peace, Love & Understanding to Soulless Careerists, a Generational DivideOn the cusp of the hippie movement, the pathway for soulless careerists was already under construction.
 Hooks were, also, in the water, fishing for strays.
 From discoveries about who and what we […]